J0K3R-x-Anarchy/DroidCOP/README.md

 # ⚠️ Disclaimer

-This tool is intended **only for educational and authorized security testing purposes**.
+This tool is intended **only for educational and authorized security testing purposes.**

 Do not scan devices without permission.